Approach to neonatal cholestasis

 Cholestasis is defined as an impairment in the excretion of bile, which can be caused by defects in intrahepatic production or transmembrane transport of bile, or mechanical obstruction to bile flow.
 The biochemical features of cholestasis reflect the retention of components of bile in the serum (eg, bilirubin, bile acids, and/or cholesterol).
 The pattern and severity of each of these abnormalities varies with the underlying disorder.
 Elevated conjugated bilirubin is the predominant characteristic in most of the causes of neonatal cholestasis.

 Conjugated hyperbilirubinemia in a neonate is defined as a serum conjugated bilirubin concentration greater than 1.0 mg/dL (17.1 micromol/L) if the total serum bilirubin is <5.0 mg/dL (85.5 micromol/L) or greater than 20 percent of the total serum bilirubin if the total serum bilirubin is >5.0 mg/dL (85.5 micromol/L).
 An elevated conjugated bilirubin is an abnormal finding and requires additional evaluation .
-The threshold is somewhat higher, usually a serum conjugated bilirubin greater than 2.0 mg/dL (34.2 micromol/L), for defining clinically significant hyperbilirubinemia in infants with parenteral nutrition-associated liver disease.
+The threshold is somewhat higher, usually a serum conjugated bilirubin greater than 2.0 mg/dL (34.2 micromol/L), for defining clinically significant hyperbilirubinemia in infants with intestinal failure-associated liver disease (which is also known as parenteral nutrition-associated liver disease).
 (See "Parenteral nutrition-associated liver disease in infants", section on 'Definition'.)

 The terms “conjugated bilirubin” and “direct bilirubin” are often used interchangeably because conjugated bilirubin can be estimated by the “direct” reaction with a diazo reagent (van den Bergh reaction).
 However, direct-reacting bilirubin overestimates conjugated bilirubin, particularly when the concentrations of total serum bilirubin are high .
 (See "Clinical aspects of serum bilirubin determination", section on 'Measurement of serum bilirubin'.)